netz39/Stepper-Locking-System_firmware/README.md

 On the basis of stepper motor and its driver, the hall encoder and connected switches, the firmware implements a error-tolerant and robust state maschine with overwatchings of current state.
 At non-planned events like step losses it tries to recover from this.

+## Branches

+This project currently contains two important branches:
+* `base`
+* `legacy_compatibility` (default)

+The `base` branch all features necessary for the operation of the locking system.
+The `legacy_compatibility` includes additional changes to base branch in order to be able work with the old central system, which is currently used in Netz39.

 ## How to Compile and Flash
 The process of compiling project and flash the binary to microcontroller is described in [compile_flash.md](compile_flash.md).